 - Dry fretboard

 It featured an LR Baggs StagePro EQ system and an Element pickup, which made it an incredibly versatile stage and studio guitar.
-It delivered organic acoustic tone, and thanks to the preamp controls, we were able to easily shape the sound – this is ideal if you’ll be playing venues of different sizes, or different styles of music.
+We found it delivered organic acoustic tone, and thanks to the preamp controls, we were able to easily shape the sound.
+This is ideal if you’ll be playing venues of different sizes, or different styles of music.